ministryofjustice/cloud-platform-infrastructure/README.md

 ## How to create a new cluster

+0. Before you begin, there are a few pre-reqs:

+- You must ensure your local `helm` version is => `2.11`.

-0. Before you begin, the Auth0 Terraform provider isn't listed in the official Terraform repository.
+- The Auth0 Terraform provider isn't listed in the official Terraform repository.
 You must download the provider using the instructions here: https://github.com/yieldr/terraform-provider-auth0#using-the-provider

 1. To create a new cluster, you must create a new terraform workspace and apply the `cloud-platform` resources.